 Animation – Digital Production is a program in 3D and 2D digital animation, which focuses on character performance and storytelling, supported by modelling and rigging, cinematics, lighting, surfacing, and design.
 The production pipeline and career paths are studied in depth.

-This challenging and diverse program of study will ensure you can handle any professional challenge in the animation, visual effects or gaming industries.
+This challenging and diverse program of study ensures that graduates can handle any professional challenge in the animation, visual effects or gaming industries.

 Check out a video here of work created by students in this program.

 Note: this program has additional and recommended requirements.
 Please visit the Admission Requirements tab for further information.

 Year one domestic: $2,722 (CAD) Year one international: $13,852 (CAD)